Into Windows

 Get Personalization window in Windows 10 step3

 That’s it!
-From now onwards, whenever you click Personalize option in the desktop context menu, the classic Personalization window appears in Windows 10.
+From now onwards, whenever you click the Personalize option in the desktop context menu, the classic Personalization window appears in Windows 10.

 NOTE: To open the Personalization section of the Settings app, open the Settings app by clicking its icon on the Start menu, and then click Personalize.